 “…having a blast writing Sam.
 He’s an everyman.
 He’s fun to spend time with.
 What’s going to be the most fun is that Sam is from a different generation than Steve.
 His priorities are different.
 You’ll see Sam stick his nose inside some thorny things in the Marvel Universe.
 It’s got a lot of humor and a lot of fun.
 Next year is Captain America’s 75th anniversary, so it’s a big time to write the character.”

-Sam Wilson, Captain America begins in October.
+Sam Wilson, Captain America began in October 2015.

 Old Man Logan